-Perceptual Position Process:
+NLP Perceptual Position Process:

 - Close you eyes, observe your breath and allow yourself to relax or center yourself

-- Recollect that event/episode/conversation
+- Recollect that event or episode or conversation

 - Step into your body and go through the entire episode.
 (First Position): seeing, hearing and feeling the situation through your own eyes, ears and feelings.
 Replicate the exact episode as far as possible.

-- Step out of your body and step into the 2nd person’s body (Second Position): stepping into the shoes of the other person and experiencing (seeing, hearing and feeling) the situation as if you were them.
+- Step out of your body and step into the 2nd person’s body.
+(Second Position): stepping into the shoes of the other person and experiencing (seeing, hearing and feeling) the situation as if you were them.
 You think in terms of how this would appear or be interpreted by the other person.

 - Float out of your body and observe the conversation standing back from a situation and experiencing it as if you were a detached observer.
 (Third Position): In your mind, you are able to see and hear yourself and the other person, as if you were a third person.
 Get an objective understanding of the situation and also the knowledge of how you could have acted differently. (since you cannot change the other persons behaviour)